Skip To Main Content

 Both scikit-learn and Intel Extension for Scikit-learn are part of the end-to-end suite of Intel® AI and machine learning development tools and resources.

-Intel Extension for Scikit-learn is included as part of the AI Kit that provides accelerated machine learning and data analytics pipelines with optimized deep learning frameworks and high-performing Python libraries.
+Intel Extension for Scikit-learn is available in the AI Tools Selector, which provides accelerated machine learning and data analytics pipelines with optimized deep learning frameworks and high-performing Python* libraries.

 Download the Stand-Alone Version